nard1n/readme-generator/README.md

 There aren't any tests to run ahead of using this application.
 However, always remember to test often when you make your own changes.

 ## License
-This project is released under [BSD-2-Clause](https://opensource.org/licenses/BSD-2-Clause)
+This project is released under [BSD-2-Clause](https://opensource.org/licenses/BSD-2-Clause) opensource licensing

 ## Questions
 For more about my work, check out my Github profile: https://github.com/nard1n